 Recurrent seizures are associated with a range of deleterious consequences.
 Seizure-related deaths may account for up to 40% of all deaths in patients with chronic epilepsy.
-The rate of sudden unexpected death, which accounts for 7-17% of deaths among epilepsy patients, is estimated to be up to 27-fold higher in those with ongoing seizures compared with those who are seizure free.
+The rate of sudden unexpected death, which accounts for 7-17% of deaths among epilepsy patients, is estimated to be up to 27-fold higher in those with ongoing seizures compared to those who are seizure free.
 Uncontrolled seizures restrict patients' social activities, reducing their ability to hold a driving license or keep a job.
-Refractory epilepsy places substantial stress on the patient's family members and care-givers.
-It is also a great economic burden for society through expenditures in healthcare and unemployment.
-In a study of the cost of epilepsy in the US, it was reported that the average montly cost per individual in the patient-based analysis was US\$1,490, whereas the average annual cost per individual in the population-based analysis was US\$1,510 with average yearly costs between US\$1,480 and US\$1,740.
-In patients whose epilepsy failed to respond to several antiepileptic drugs (AEDs), the chance of significant benefit from a further AED change is estimated to be <5% per year.
-For these patients, resective surgery is a potential therapeutic option.
-Early diagnosis of drug resistance using a universally-accepted definition can facilitate the selection of patients for such non-drug therapies and potentially alleviate the medicosocial and economic burden of refractory epilepsy.
+Refractory epilepsy places substantial stress on the patient's family members and caregivers.
+It is also a great economic burden for society, through expenditures in healthcare and unemployment.
+In a study of the cost of epilepsy in the US, it was reported that the average montly cost per individual in the patient-based analysis was \$1,490, whereas the average annual cost per individual in the population-based analysis was \$1,510 with average yearly costs between \$1,480 and \$1,740.6 In patients whose epilepsy failed to respond to several antiepileptic drugs (AEDs), the chance of significant benefit from a further AED change is estimated to be <5% per year.7 For these patients, resective surgery is a potential therapeutic option.8 Early diagnosis of drug resistance using a universally-accepted definition can facilitate the selection of patients for such non-drug therapies and potentially alleviate the medicosocial and economic burden of refractory epilepsy.

-The International League Against Epilepsy Consensus Definition Definition Framework
+The International League Against Epilepsy Consensus Definition

+Definition Framework

 The proposal defines drug-resistant epilepsy as failure of adequate trials of two (or more) tolerated, appropriately chosen and used AED schedules (whether as monotherapies or in combination) to achieve sustained seizure freedom.
 The overall framework of the definition comprises two 'hierarchical' levels.
-Level 1 provides a general template or scheme to categorise the outcome to each therapeutic intervention (whether pharmacological or non-pharmacological).
-To categorise the outcome accurately, a minimum dataset of details of the AED history, including the dose and duration the drug was used for, must be available.
+Level 1 provides a general template or scheme to categorize the outcome to each therapeutic intervention (whether pharmacological or non-pharmacological).
+To categorize the outcome accurately, a minimum dataset of details of the AED history, including the dose and duration the drug was used for, must be available.
 This is the most important factor in determining whether the trial of an intervention is 'informative' in an individual patient.
 The categories of outcome include 'seizure-free', 'treatment failure', and 'undetermined'.
 These are further subdivided according to whether the patient experienced adverse effects (see Table 1).
-Level 1
+Level 1 forms the basis for level 2, which provides a core definition of drug-resistant epilepsy based on two or more 'informative' trials of AEDs resulting in a 'treatment failure' outcome.9